-- Assist community museums and organisations to develop relevant education or public programs which make their significant collections more accessible to audiences.
+- Development of relevant education or public programs which make collections more accessible to audiences; and

-Funding of up to $3,000 is also available for internships to develop museological skills and knowledge to increase standards of practice for caring and managing maritime collections.
+Funding of up to $3,000 is also available for internships to develop museological skills and knowledge to increase standards of practice in caring for and managing maritime collections.

 All non-profit maritime museums and other organisations are encouraged to apply.
 We also welcome joint applications from two or more eligible institutions.
 The grant funding may be used to supplement your other funding, including sponsorship.